 Working with the School District and other educational partners, such as the Boys & Girls Clubs, Tykes & Teens, the Arts Council advocates for arts education.
-Through several funding streams, the Arts Council coordinates programs designed to enhance and expand the arts education students receive in the traditional school schedule, including Plein Air Arts Day, the High School Juried Art Show, Picture People, and new this year, Cultural Conversations.
+Through several funding streams, the Arts Council coordinates programs designed to enhance and expand the arts education students receive in the traditional school schedule, including Plein Air Arts Day, the High School Juried Art Show, Picture People, and Cultural Conversations.

 For Artists: Support for Artists and Arts Organizations

 A primary component of our role in the community is to support artists and arts organizations.
 This takes many forms but includes ArtsFest, a slide registry for artists, seminars on topics for professional development, a networking meetings for staff/volunteers of arts organizations and promotional activities.